3 Days in Seattle Itinerary for First-Time Visitors | Ultimate Travel Guide

 Pike Place Market

 One of my favorite places we went to here in Seattle was the famous Pike Place Market.
 One of the oldest continuously operated farmers’ markets in the United States, Pike Place Market is a feast for the senses.
-Wander through the bustling stalls selling fresh produce, seafood, flowers, and crafts.
-Don’t miss the chance to watch the famous fishmongers toss salmon at Pike Place Fish Market.

-We took a Pike place market food tour and I highly recommend this.
+We took a Pike Place Market food tour and I highly recommend this.
 It’s a cheap tour and one that I think is worth it.
 Rather than just walking around aimlessly, have a guide take you throughout the market where he gives you a little back story to everything and you always get to try samples as well of the places you try.

 If you’re a coffee lover, check out the very first Starbucks store! if you’re looking to grab a cup of coffee from inside then you will be waiting for a while.
 We didn’t go into the store, we just saw it from outside, but still a very cool experience nonetheless.